ant-design/ant-design-pro-site/docs/style.en-US.md

 ## less

-Ant Design Pro defaults to using less as the style language, we recommended that you learn about the features of [less](http://lesscss.org/) before using it or sometimes when you have some questions.
+Ant Design Pro defaults to using less as the style language, we recommend that you learn about the features of [less](http://lesscss.org/) before using it or sometimes when you have some questions.

 ## CSS Modules

-In the style development process, there are two problems are prominent:
+In the style development process, there are two prominent problems:

-- Global Pollution - CSS file selectors are globally valid. according to the build file generated in the order, the ahead selector's style will be cover by the back one which has the same selector name;
+- Global Pollution - CSS selectors are globally valid.
+Selectors with the same name in different files will be built together, and the former will be overrided by the latter.
-- Selector complex - in order to avoid the above problem, we have to be careful when writing styles. the class name will be brought flag for limit the style's scope lead to it will getting longer and longer.
-And in multi-person development, it not only easily lead to the naming style confusion but also cause the number of selectors used on an element be more and more.
+- Complex Selector - in order to avoid the above problem, we have to be careful when writing styles.
+The increase in flags for range restriction will lead to a growing class name, besides that, naming style confusion in multi person development and an increasing number of selectors on an element is hard to avoid.

-In order to solve the above problems, our scaffold use CSS Modules as a modular solution. let us have a look at how to write style in this mode.
+In order to solve the above problems, our scaffold use CSS Modules as a modular solution.
+Let us have a look at how to write style in this mode.

 ```html
 // example.js